Karl Lagerfeld, pioneering fashion designer, has died

 Karl Lagerfeld, the fashion visionary and creative director of Chanel, has died, the company told CNN Tuesday.

-The influential German designer is best known for his work with the French luxury fashion house.
+The influential German designer is best known for his work with the French luxury fashion house, along with his prodigious output.
+He was also the creative director at Fendi and his eponymous label.

 Rumors had swirled about his health after he was absent from his Chanel show in late January due to what the company described as tiredness.

-Lagerfeld, who has been at the helm of Chanel since 1983, was rarely seen without his dark glasses, a silver ponytail and fingerless gloves -- gaining him the reputation as the most recognizable man in fashion.
+Lagerfeld, who transformed Chanel after taking the helm in 1983, was rarely seen without his dark glasses, a silver ponytail and fingerless gloves -- gaining him the reputation as the most recognizable man in fashion.

+The head of LVMH, which owns rival house Louis Vuitton, said the fashion world had 'lost a great inspiration.'

+'We have lost a creative genius who helped to make Paris the fashion capital of the world, and Fendi one of the most innovative Italian houses.
+We owe him a great deal: his taste and talent were the most exceptional I have ever known,' Bernard Arnault, the chairman and CEO of LVMH, said in a statement.

 Born in Hamburg, Germany, Lagerfeld went on to win a womenswear design competition in 1954.

-His decision to helm Chanel, founded by Gabrielle "Coco" Chanel, turned him into one of the most celebrated fashion designers of the 21st century.
+His decision to helm Chanel, founded by Gabrielle 'Coco' Chanel, turned him into one of the most celebrated fashion designers of the 20th century.

+Celebrities and giants of the fashion world have been making tributes to late designer.

+Donatella Versace called him a genius who 'touched the lives of so many,' especially her late brother Gianni Versace.

 Related Content